The Gentle Cemetery

 Way back when Woody Allen was just a comedian he hated doing stand up comedy.
 So there's one album of his material.
 You can hear on the recording his trademark nervous stutter and generally anxious persona, but you can also hear his comic genius.
 There are very few bits on the album that aren't excellent and none that aren't shot through with Allen's trademark high intelligence.
 These are idea jokes, they are concepts, and they're wonderfully realised.

 The best of the bunch is of course the moose joke.
 It's rightly gone down in history as one of the very best and it's easy to see why.
-The ultimate shaggy dog story that combines surrealist flights of fancy, weird warped logic and a perfect political twist in the tail that leaves the audience punch drunk with pleasure.
+The ultimate shaggy dog story that combines surrealist flights of fancy, a warped logic and a perfect political knife-twist at the end that leaves the audience punch drunk with pleasure.

 I don't want to recount the tale because that's the point of the joke so let's just jump in at random.